andrew-johnson-4/lsts-tutorial/src/tutorial/compounds.md

 A Tuple is an extension of the English concept of "double", "triple", "quadruple", "n-tuple".
 Tuples contain a number of heterogenous values.
 A Tuple value is introduced using parentheses and comma syntax.
-Type types are also introduced using parentheses and comma syntax.
+Tuple types are also introduced using parentheses and comma syntax.

 ```lsts
 (1,'a',"bc",True) : (Number, Character, String, Boolean)